taxprofiler/taxpasta/docs/commands/merge.md

 ## How

-To use this command, you will need multiple profiles of a single tool, the name of the tool, and specify an output file name.
+To use this command, you will need multiple profiles of a single tool, the name of the tool, and specify an output file name:

 ```bash
 taxpasta merge --profiler kraken2 --output taxon_table.tsv sample1.kreport.txt sample2.kreport.txt sample3.kreport.txt